spkrishnan/CheckDns/README.md

 - The script checks queries the DNS server
 - If there is no response from the DNS server, the route specified in the script is removed from the configuration

+Copy the script to “/var/db/scripts/event” directory on the switch.

 Here is the configuration required on the switch to run it.
 - set event-options generate-event CHECK_DNS_EVENT time-interval 60
 - set event-options policy CHECKDNSSTATUS events CHECK_DNS_EVENT
 - set event-options policy CHECKDNSSTATUS then event-script checkdns.slax
 - set event-options event-script file checkdns.slax

-- Copy the script to “/var/db/scripts/event” directory